OlympusDAO-Education/Documentation/glossary.md

 ### PoR

-Proof of Reserve, is the mechanism of acumulating protocol controlled value.
-OlympusDAO is designed for PoR by acumulating POL.
+Proof of Reserve, is the mechanism of strengthening the reserve of OlympusDAO treasury via the sales of bonds.
+Bonders provide liquidity to the treasury, thereby building its reserve.
+In return for their service, bonders get paid in OHM.

 ### RFV